revolist/revogrid-docs/gantt.md

     id: features
     kicker: Visual product tour
     title: See the planning workflows your users can run.
-    description: Every visual below comes from a working RevoGantt example.
+    description: Every visual below comes from a working RevoGrid Gantt example.
 Open the live demo to edit the schedule, inspect the data model, and test the interaction in your browser.
     items:
       - icon: '01'
         title: Complete planning workspace